Mr. Sanford Sardo

 Ms. Maino holds a BA in Psychology and Dance and an MS in Elementary Education from Hofstra University.
 She is a member of the Kappa Delta Pi International Honor Society in Education.
 Tara is a certified Special Education Teacher working in an elementary school in the NYC Public School System.
 She also holds a Certification in Dance Education (PreK-12).

-Tara was a member of Crescendo during the years of 2001-2003, and is thrilled to have joined the CCP Team.
+Tara was a member of Crescendo during the years of 2001-2003 (as Tara Maino), and is thrilled to have joined the CCP Team.

 Dr. Jennifer McKenna, Ed.D

 Crescendo Choreographer Emeritus

 Dr. McKenna was the Choreographer of Crescendo from 1995-2015.
 She was named the show choir's Associate Director in 1998, serving in that position until 2015.
 In addition, she was the Director/Choreographer of CCPDance during its existence from 2000-2002.
 She holds a BA in English with a minor in Secondary Education from Hofstra University and an MA in Educational Theatre from New York University.
 She also holds an Ed.D in Educational Leadership, Curriculum and Instruction from The University of Phoenix.